 Dr. Yan-Kuin Su is our director.
 He has retired from the president of Kun Shan University effective July 31, 2018 and also a professor in the Department of Electrical Engineering, National Cheng Kung University since 1983 and retired in 2011.
+Dr. Su currently also serves as the dean of Academy of Innovative Semiconductor and Sustainable Manufacturing at National Cheng Kung University, since August 2022.
 Dr. Su is devoted to the field of research in semiconductor engineering and devices, optoelectronic devices, and microwave device and integrated circuits.
-He is a fellow of the Institute of Electrical and Electronics Engineers, or IEEE.
+He is a life fellow of the Institute of Electrical and Electronics Engineers, or IEEE.
 Dr. Su holds a B.S. degree and an M.S. degree and a Ph.D. degree in Electrical Engineering from National Cheng Kung University.